KrystofSuk/com.unitysnippets.core/README.md

 ## Wiki

-You can find more about the individual scripts and how to use them in **Wiki** tab.
+You can find more about the individual scripts and how to use them in **[wiki](https://github.com/KrystofSuk/com.unitysnippets.core/wiki).**.

 ## Contribution